5 MIN READ

 Because natural moissanite is extremely rare, there were several attempts to re-create it –– none of which were successful until about a century after its discovery.

 By 1995, the gem finally made its way into the jewelry world when Charles & Colvard saw potential for a new diamond alternative.
 Charles & Colvard remained the exclusive manufacturer of the gem until its patent expired in 2016, opening the door for other manufacturers to enter the market.

 Now, moissanite engagement rings continue to gain popularity and are sold in jewelry stores around the globe.

 Moissanite vs. Diamond: How Do They Compare?

 Diamonds are among the hardest natural substances on the planet, measuring a 10 on the Mohs scale of mineral hardness.
 Moissanite measures a 9.25, not too far from diamonds.

 Moissanite engagement ring prices can be as little as 10% of what a diamond engagement ring costs.
 I compared diamond vs. moissanite engagement ring prices on Overstock.com.
-This diamond engagement ring is normally priced at $3,344, while this similar moissanite engagement ring is normally priced at $879.99.
+A 1.5 carat diamond engagement ring is normally priced at $3,344, while this similar moissanite engagement ring is normally priced at $879.99.
 That’s $2,464.01 (don’t forget the penny) you could save and put toward your wedding or another goal.